J. Harrison Ghee: Career

 In 2011, Ghee appeared as part of the ensemble in the Off-Broadway musical Little House on the Ferry, a contemporary gay love story set in Fire Island Pines, New York.
 The production also featured performers Seph Stanek, Colton Ford, and Kit Balcuns.

 Ghee began working professionally at Tokyo Disneyland and on cruise ships.
 While in Tokyo, Ghee began creating their drag persona, Crystal Demure.
 When Ghee went to audition for Motown, they took the opportunity to share with the casting directors, who also worked on Kinky Boots, their story and connection with the Kinky Boots character Lola and were eventually cast as Lola in their Broadway debut.
 Ghee was the first established drag performer to take on the role.
 Ghee eventually joined the national touring production of the show.

 Ghee joined the cast of Mrs. Doubtfire, and began previews before the 2020 closing of Broadway.
 In 2021, Ghee performed as Velma Kelly in The Muny's production of Chicago, before originating the role of Andre Mayem when Mrs. Doubtfire opened.
 In 2022, Ghee joined the cast of Some Like It Hot.
 They are playing Jerry/Daphne, the role played by Jack Lemmon in the film.
 In 2023, Ghee and Alex Newell became the first openly non-binary actors to be nominated for and win a Tony Award when Ghee won Best Actor in a Musical and Newell won Best Featured Actor in a Musical for Shucked at the 76th Tony Awards.
 In 2023, they were named as one of OUT Magazines Out 100.
 In 2024, it was announced they would lead as the Lady Chablis in Jason Robert Brown and Taylor Mac's production of Midnight in the Garden of Good and Evil.
 That same year, they starred as the Jester in Encores!’s production of Once Upon a Mattress at New York City Center.

+They starred in the Broadway production of Hadestown as Hermes from March to August of 2026.
+In 2026 Ghee was cast in the US national tour of Oh, Mary!.
+They were scheduled to star first as Mary's husband starting in September 2026, then as Mary beginning in January 2027.
+Due to health reasons their debut was pushed back to November 2026.
+They will be the first actor to play both roles.

 Personal life

 Ghee is non-binary and pansexual, and uses he/she/they pronouns.

+Ghee was diagnosed with kidney disease in 2022, and as of 2026 is on the waiting list for a transplant.